pekrau/MolScript/README.md

 Future plans
 ------------

-I have very little time to work on this currently.
+I have very little time to work on MolScript currently.
 Other projects are more pressing.
 But here are some possible items for a roadmap for future development of MolScript:

 * Fix the OpenGL implementation, with a working Makefile.